United Arab Emirates: Post-independence period

 On 29 August 2020, the UAE established normal diplomatic relations with Israel and with the help of the United States, they signed the Abraham Accords with Bahrain.

 On 9 February 2021, the UAE achieved a historic milestone when its probe, named Hope, successfully reached Mars's orbit.
 The UAE became the first country in the Arab world to reach Mars, the fifth country to successfully reach Mars, and the second country, after an Indian probe, to orbit Mars on its maiden attempt.

 On 14 May 2022, Sheikh Mohamed bin Zayed Al Nahyan was elected as the UAE's new president after the death of Sheikh Khalifa bin Zayed Al Nahyan.

+Following the beginning of coordinated U.S. and Israeli strikes on Iran on 28 February 2026, the UAE faced a series of retaliatory drone and missile attacks from Iran, whose Islamic Revolutionary Guard Corps targeted both U.S. military assets and critical Emirati economic infrastructure.
+The UAE is strengthening security cooperation with Israel.
+At the start of the Iran war, Israel sent its Iron Dome missile-defence system and military personnel to operate it to the UAE, the first time the technology has been sent to another country.
+The Wall Street Journal reported citing people familiar with the matter that the UAE had been discreetly striking Iran throughout the war, including a strike on Lavan Island in early April, thus making it an active belligerent.

+The UAE announced its decision to quit OPEC on 28 April 2026 effective 1 May 2026, partially to allow increased oil production.
+On 2 May, the UAE and Qatar signed a new free trade zone agreement with South Korea.